AUA Summit - What is Epispadias?

 What is Epispadias?

-Epispadias is a rare congenital (present at birth) abnormality that involves the opening of the urethra (the tube from which urine exit the bladder).
-In boys with epispadias, the urethra opens in top of the penis rather than the tip.
+Epispadias is a rare congenital (present at birth) abnormality that involves the opening of the urethra (the tube from which urine exits the bladder).
+In boys with epispadias, the urethra opens in the top of the penis rather than the tip.
 The space between this opening and tip of the penis appears like an open book (gutter).
-In girls with epispadias, the urethral opening is towards the clitoris or even belly area.
-This results in the external genitalia and urethra not forming or functioning well.
+In girls with epispadias, the urethral opening is toward the clitoris or even belly area.
+This results in the outside genitalia and urethra not forming or working well.

 Most boys and girls are born with genitals that look normal and work well.
-But some children are born with a condition called epispadias.
-Epispadias can produce a penis or urethra that don't work well or look normal.
+But some children born with a condition called epispadias can have a penis or urethra that don't work well or look normal.

 There are many types of surgery that pediatric urologists can use to fix this problem.
 Here we offer information to help you speak to your child's urologist about options.